skill-forger/golang-training/13. Server (Echo)/README.md

 ### Engine

 The Echo Engine is the core of the framework.
-It’s the main instance you create with echo.New().
+It’s the main instance you create with `echo.New()`.
 The engine is responsible for registering routes, attaching middleware, and starting the HTTP server.
 You can customize it by adding middleware, defining handlers, and configuring server settings.

-### Context (echo.Context)
+### Echo Context (`echo.Context`)

 The `Context` is the most important component in Echo.
 It encapsulates the HTTP request and response, giving you convenient methods to read parameters, headers, query strings, and request bodies.
 It also provides functions to send responses in various formats (JSON, HTML, text, file, etc.), making request–response handling simple and efficient.

 ### Router Groups

 Echo provides Group functionality to organize routes under a shared path prefix and middleware.
 For example, you can group routes by version (e.g., `/api/v1/users`, `/api/v1/products`) and apply authentication middleware only once at the group level.
-This keeps
-code modular and easier to maintain.
+This keeps code modular and easier to maintain.

 ### Middleware

 Middleware in Echo are functions executed before or after handlers.
 They can be applied globally, per route, or per group.
 Common use cases include logging, error handling, authentication, authorization, rate limiting, and CORS.
 Middleware can control request flow by calling `next(c)` to continue or aborting with an error response.

 ## Quick Start